-ICBC has approximately \$7.5 billion in assets, \$7.1 billion of which are investments, and provides direct employment for some 4,775 full-time equivalent employees.
+As of December 31, 2004, ICBC had approximately \$7.5 billion in assets, \$7.1 billion of which are investments, and provided direct employment for some 4,764 fulltime equivalent employees.
 It provides insurance products, driver licensing, vehicle registration, and licensing services through an extensive provincial network of ICBC Driver Service Centres, Government Agents, Appointed Agents, and over 900 independent brokers.
 The strategic partnership with brokers, in particular, is central to ICBC's successful delivery model.
 In addition, the company partners with many other businesses and suppliers in communities across BC, including members of the automobile repair industry, defense lawyers, health service providers, and law enforcement agencies.